odradev/casper-contract-schema/README.md

 See [dns_schema.json] for all the examples.

 > Casper 2.0 no longer plans to use the CLType format.
 Yet it should be still
-> used here because CLType is implementend already in all SDKs.
+> used here because CLType is implemented already in all SDKs.
 For 2.0 we might
 > prepare next version that has different type format.

 #### Recursive Types
 It is possible to define recursive types in the schema.
 For example, a linked list.
-It's up to the implemntation to decide how to handle it infinite recursion.
+It's up to the implementation to decide how to handle it infinite recursion.
 We recommend to limit the recursion to a reasonable depth.

 ### Entry Points